 - Using "can-do" statements provided on the score report to inform conversations with parents

-- Advising students on appropriate book selections based on Lexile® measures to improve their reading proficiency
+- Advising students on appropriate book selections based on Lexile® measures to improve their English-reading proficiency

-- Mapping student achievement to the Common European Framework of Reference (CEFR) for international benchmarking
+- Mapping student achievement to the CEFR levels for international benchmarking

 - Who uses the TOEFL Junior tests?

 - English programs around the world trust the TOEFL Junior tests to help them make the best decisions about their students.
 Score users include:

 - English-language programs for placement and to monitor progress

 - International schools where the language of instruction is English